wsghlby/learning-note/designing-data-intensive-applications.md

 Most applications are built by layering one data model on top of another.
 Each layer hides the complexity of the layers below it by providing a clean data model.
 There are many different kinds of data models, and every data model embodies assumptions about how it is going to be used.

-## Relational Model Versus Document Model
+## Relational model versus document model

 The best-known data model today is SQL, based on the relational model proposed: data is organized into relations (called tables in SQL), where each relation is an unordered collection of tuples (rows in SQL).